 Scope

-The primary scope of this implementation guide is to provide guidance for the use of SNOMED CT in the HL7 V3 Clinical Statement pattern, especially as used within the CDA R2 standard..
-The guide will be useful to those constructing content based on the Clinical Statement pattern, representing clinical information from various HL7 domains including Structured Documents (CDA release 2), Patient Care, Orders and Observations and models using the Clinical Statement Common Message Element Types (CMET2).
+The primary scope of this implementation guide is to provide guidance for the use of SNOMED CT in the HL7 V3 Clinical Statement model, especially as used within the CDA R2 standard..
+The guide will be useful to those constructing content based on the Clinical Statement model, representing clinical information from various HL7 domains including Structured Documents (CDA release 2), Patient Care, Orders and Observations and models using the Clinical Statement Common Message Element Types (CMET2).

 The guidance in this document should also be applied to the use of SNOMED CT in other HL7 V3 models that share features with the Clinical Statement model, unless domain specific requirements prevent this.

-While other code systems (such as LOINC or ICD9) may be required or even preferable in some situations, these situations are outside the scope of this guide.
+While other code systems (such as LOINC, ICD-9 and ICD-10) may be preferred or even required in some situations, these situations are outside the scope of this current version of the guide.
 Where a particular constraint profile requires the use of other code systems, that profile should complement and not contradict recommendations stated here.

 How to read this document